Deepagan-ctr/Custom-MCP-Server/README.md

 4. Add tests if applicable
 5. Submit a pull request

-Incase of any Queries kindly leave a text or put mail given in my profile.
+In case of any Queries kindly leave a text or put mail given in my profile.

 <p align="center">
 ⭐ <strong>Star this repository if you found it helpful!</strong>